ElizabethAnnDavis/SBA320/README.md

 *  -   %  --> Commit frequently to the git repository.
 At least ~15
 *
 *  -   %  --> Include a README file that contains a description of your application.
 README should include:
         - Explanations of the technologies used.
         - Explanations of the approach taken.
         - Usage instructions, if relevant.
         - Unsolved problems.
         - List sources.
 *
 *  -  ?%  --> Utilize reasonable data structuring practices.
 *
 *  -  ?%  --> Utilize reasonable code organization practices.
 *
 *  -  ?%  --> Ensure that the program runs without errors
-            - comment out things that do not work, and explain your blockers - you can still receive partial credit.
+*             (comment out things that do not work, and explain your blockers - you can still receive partial credit).
 *
 *  -  ?%  --> Level of effort displayed in creativity, presentation, and user experience.
 ##### Bonus Objectives: